montagejs/montagejs.org/docs/serialization-format.md

 });
 ```

 The following is the HTML document and component serialization.
-The “loginBtn” object in the serialization contains a “listeners” array property.
+The "loginBtn" object in the serialization contains a "listeners" array property.
 This array can contain one or more.

 ```html
 <html>